nacos-group/nacos-group.github.io/docs/en-us/quick-start-spring-cloud.md

 spring.application.name=example
 ```

-Note: The value of `spring.application.name` will be used to construct part of the dataId in Nacos configuration management.
+**Note**: The value of `spring.application.name` will be used to construct part of the dataId in Nacos configuration management.

 In Nacos Spring Cloud, the format of `dataId` is as follows: